,

 Freelance vs self-employed – what’s the difference?

-Put simply, all freelancers are self-employed but not all self-employed people are freelancers.
-While they both have the same legal obligations, freelancers often work solo – while self-employed people may build their own team.
+All freelancers are self-employed but not all self-employed people are freelancers.
+While both have the same legal obligations, freelancers often work solo – while self-employed people may build their own team.

 Whatever you call yourself, remember that working as a freelancer is much the same as running your own business.
 You have to actively win work and deal with admin like tax and invoicing.